 How to Calculate Your Net Worth

-Net worth is a fairly simple calculation.
-You simply add up all of your assets, and then subtract your liabilities from that number.
+Net worth is a relatively simple calculation.
+You add up all of your assets and then subtract your liabilities from that number.
 What you end up with is your net worth.

 Before you begin, you need to know the difference between an asset and a liability: